reviewdoubleblind2/shallow_or_deep/index.md

 II.
 The <strong><em>context</em></strong> of the study is represented by three datasets of C/C++ code reporting software vulnerabilities at the function granularity level, for a total of 1,841,323 functions, of which 390,558 are vulnerable ones.
 </div>

-## Research Question and Hihglights
+## Research Question and Main Context

 Having that goal and context in consideration, our study addresses the following research question (RQ):